 The three purposes of marking should be evident in all classes in all subjects throughout the school.
 However, approaches may differ.
 Sometimes it is appropriate to give feedback verbally and sometimes it is more effective to give written feedback, although, more and more NMM is being used effectively in school.
 There must be a signal in the book that a teacher has viewed each piece of work.
-This could be a tick or a stamp and a central record sheet kept in order to inform the teacher who to go to the following day for support or celebration.
+This could be a tick or a stamp and centrally recorded in feedback books to inform the teacher who to go to the following day for support or celebration.